Using a mortgage broker is becoming a popular choice, especially for people who need a mortgage and rates to better suit their needs.

 Ultimately, you need to do your own research as well.
 You may feel your bank is the best option because they personally know you and your financial situation, but you will be paying higher rates.
 That could be something that you are okay with though, especially if your mortgage is open and you can make whatever payments you want towards your house to pay it off sooner.

 If you decide to go with a mortgage broker, it may be better for first-time home buyers who are on a tighter budget and want lower rates.
-Ask around and interview different places just as you would a REALTOR®.
+Ask around and interview different places just as you would a real estate agent.
 Make sure they are taking your best interests to heart.